Water and Land Restoration

 Humankind's High-Tech Together

-With the Creation of Nature's Foundation
+With the Creation Of Nature's Foundation

 What seems too complicated to describe in standard terms can sometimes be given a simple parable opportunity.
 In short, a few stones do not hinder a flowing torrent but very well by a firmly anchored uniform stone construction.
 Consequently, the few randomly placed rocks are lost in futile hardships, crunching the labourer by sweat and thirst in toil's despair and poverty.
 In contrast, the opposite is usually the case with the anchored unit and its amounts of valuable dammed water at hand to use when the drought occurs.
 Of course, the natural forest consists of many complex biological phenomena with countless plants and organisms in a symbiotic relationship with a highly ancient evolutionary origin as water protectors for the environment.